rmbolger/Posh-ACME/docs/Plugins/DomainOffensive.md

 ## Setup

 We need to retrieve an secret API token for the account that will be used to update DNS records.
-Further information can ba found at the (german) [developer docs](https://www.do.de/wiki/LetsEncrypt_-_Entwickler).
+Further information can be found at the (german) [developer docs](https://www.do.de/wiki/freie-ssl-tls-zertifikate-ueber-acme/).

 ## Using the Plugin